marco211/ETMPlatform/README.md

 # ETMPlatform
-Web app for managing the final work of an University student
+Web app to manage the final work of a University student